CMU-SAFARI/MQSim/README.md

 ## MQSim Configuratoin for Execution

-You can specify your preferred SSD configuration in XML format.
-If the specified SSD configuration (i.e., ssdconfig.xml in our example) does not exist, MQSim will create a sample XML file for you.
-Here is the definition of configuration parameters:
+You can specify your preferred SSD configuration in the XML format.
+If the SSD configuration file specified in the command line (i.e., ssdconfig.xml in the above example) does not exist, MQSim will create a sample XML file in the specified path.
+Here is the definition of the configuration parameters in the XML file:

 ### Host
 1. PCIe_Lane_Bandwidth: the PCIe bandwidth per lane in GB/s.
 Range = {all positive double precision values}.
 2. PCIe_Lane_Count: the number of PCIe lanes.
-Range = {all positive integers}.
+Range = {all positive integer values}.

 ### SSD Device
 1. Seed: the seed value that is used for random number generation.
-Range = {all positive integers}.
+Range = {all positive integer values}.
 2. HostInterface_Type: type of host interface.
 Range = {NVME, SATA}.
 3. IO_Queue_Depth: the length of the host-side IO queue.
-If the host interface is set to NVME, then this value will be the capacity of each IO Submission Queue and IO Completion Queue.
-If host interface is set to SATA, then this value will be the capacity of the Native Command Queue (NCQ).
-Range = {all positive integers}
+If the host interface is set to NVME, then IO_Queue_Depth defines the capacity of the IO Submission and IO Completion Queues.
+If the host interface is set to SATA, then IO_Queue_Depth defines the capacity of the Native Command Queue (NCQ).
+Range = {all positive integer values}
-4. Queue_Fetch_Size: the value of the QueueFetchSize as described in FAST 2018 paper.
+4. Queue_Fetch_Size: the value of the QueueFetchSize paramter as described in FAST 2018 paper.
+Range = {all positive integer values}
-5. Data_Cache_Sharing_Mode: sharing mode of data cache (buffer) among the concurrently running IO flows when NVMe host interface is used.
+5. Data_Cache_Sharing_Mode: the sharing mode of the DRAM data cache (buffer) among the concurrently running IO flows when an NVMe host interface is used.
 Range = {SHARED, EQUAL_PARTITIONING}.
-6. Data_Cache_Capacity: size of the in-DRAM data cache in bytes.
+6. Data_Cache_Capacity: size of the DRAM data cache in bytes.
 Range = {all positive integers}
-7. Data_Cache_DRAM_Row_Size: size of DRAM rows in bytes.
+7. Data_Cache_DRAM_Row_Size: size of the DRAM rows in bytes.
 Range = {all positive power of two numbers}.
 8. Data_Cache_DRAM_Data_Rate: DRAM data transfer rate in MT/s.
 Range = {all positive integer values}.
-9. Data_Cache_DRAM_Data_Busrt_Size: the number of bytes that are transferred in one burst (it depends on the number of DRAM chips).
+9. Data_Cache_DRAM_Data_Busrt_Size: the number of bytes that are transferred in one DRAM burst (it depends on the number of DRAM chips).
 Range = {all positive integer values}.
 10. Data_Cache_DRAM_tRCD: tRCD parameter to access DRAM in the data cache, the is nanoseconds unit.
 Range = {all positive integer values}.
 10. Data_Cache_DRAM_tCL: tCL parameter to access DRAM in the data cache, the is nanoseconds unit.
 Range = {all positive integer values}.
 10. Data_Cache_DRAM_tRP: tRP parameter to access DRAM in the data cache, the is nanoseconds unit.
 Range = {all positive integer values}.